umbraco/UmbracoDocs/umbraco-workflow/getting-started.md

 When no workflow is active, the button state is determined by the current user's permissions.

 Umbraco Workflow overrides Umbraco's User/Group publishing permissions.
 If the user has permission to update the node, they will be able to initiate a workflow process on that node.
-Umbraco Workflow shifts Umbraco from a centrally administered publishing model (that is controlled by a site administrator) to a distributed model, where editors publish content based on their responsibilities assigned during the workflows.
+Umbraco Workflow shifts Umbraco from a centrally administered publishing model (controlled by a site administrator) to a distributed model.
+In this model, editors publish content based on their responsibilities assigned during the workflows.

 In cases, where the content is already in a workflow, a notification is displayed at the top of the editor.
 Depending on the Workflow **Settings**, you can enable/disable editing access on a content node in a workflow.